apache/skywalking/docs/en/Deploy-collector-in-standalone-mode.md

 - Modify `elasticsearch.yml`
   - Set `cluster.name: CollectorDBCluster`
   - Set `node.name: anyname`, this name can be any, it based on Elasticsearch.
-  - Add the following configurations to
+  - Add the following configurations

 ```
 # The ip used for listening